Empirical Decomposition of the IV-OLS Gap with Heterogeneous and Nonlinear Effects: Applications to Return-to-Schooling Estimates

-{} While the IV-weighted OLS coefficient $\beta_{OLS}^{c}=\int b_{OLS}(w)\omega_{IV}(w)dF_{W}(w)$ is the weighted average of the covariate-specific OLS coefficients $b_{OLS}(w)$, negative weights can push $\beta_{OLS}^{c}$ out of the support of $b_{OLS}(w)$.
-In fact, the estimates of $b_{OLS}(w)$ are no greater than $0.082$, despite $\beta_{OLS}^{c}$ being estimated to be $0.089$.
+In a usual IV setting, negative weights imply the presence of both compliers and defiers.
+In a DID setting, however, the weights are not guaranteed to be positive even with the perfect compliance $X=Z$, as pointed out by \citet{Chaisemartin2020} in the binary treatment case.\footnote{In fact, the first stage regression indicates the positive relationship between the CSL requirements and schooling levels, even in the subsample of the 1930--39 birth cohorts or among persons born in the Midwest or West.} While the IV-weighted OLS coefficient $\beta_{C}=\int b_{OLS}(w)\overline{\omega}_{Z}(w)dF_{W}(w)$ is a weighted average of the covariate-specific OLS coefficients $b_{OLS}(w)$, negative weights can push $\beta_{C}$ out of the support of $b_{OLS}(w)$.
+In fact, the estimates of $b_{OLS}(w)$ are no greater than $0.076$, despite $\beta_{C}$ being estimated to be $0.079$.
 This result suggests that even a small heterogeneity in treatment effects can give rise to a large contribution of the weight difference to the IV--OLS coefficient gap if the IV strategy relies on DID variation.

-Figure \ref{Fig:CSL_weights_X} reports the total IV and OLS weights for each schooling level.
-The IV weights mostly capture the schooling margins up to the 12th year of schooling.
-This weight pattern is consistent with the fact that the CSL mandate longer years of primary and secondary education.
-Smaller IV weights on the schooling margins beyond the 12th year, where the marginal effects of schooling are higher, give rise to a small negative contribution of the difference in weights on treatment levels, although it is mostly obscured by the large contribution of the difference in weights on the covariates.
+Panel (c) of Figure \ref{Fig:college_weights_X} reports the total IV and OLS weights for each schooling level.
+The IV weights mostly capture the schooling margins up to the 12th year of schooling, which is consistent with the context that primary and secondary education is mandated by the CSL.
+However, the effect of this treatment-level weight difference on the IV--OLS coefficient gap is mostly obscured by the large contribution of the covariate weight difference.